Hard Ball: Plot

 When Josh's contract is due for renewal, Jack is looking to save money with the negotiation, so Liz Lemon (Tina Fey) warns Josh to be careful.
 Later, thinking Josh is ill, Liz goes to order some soup and on her way, sees Josh.
 He meets with a producer from The Daily Show, which angers Liz, who decides to help Jack negotiate.
 When Josh and his agent return to negotiate, believing that an offer from the Daily Show was on the table, Jack promptly reveals that he was able to get the offer from the Daily Show pulled and thus leave Josh with no negotiating power.
 Jack then offers Josh the same terms as his previous contract but Liz, upset that Josh was not made to suffer for his "betrayal" by speaking with another show, orders Josh to start doing the worm.

 Jenna gets into trouble after she is misquoted in Maxim magazine, allegedly saying that she hates the troops.
-This happened due to Jenna mishearing the interviewer and thinking he meant theater troupes.
+This happened due to Jenna mishearing the interviewer while loud music played during her photoshoot and thinking he meant theatre troupes.
 The resulting outrage prompts Jack to get her an interview on Hardball with Chris Matthews to clear up the confusion over her comments.
 During the interview, Jenna confuses Osama bin Laden and then-Senator Barack Obama, who was running for the Democratic Party nomination for president.
 A further attempt to clear Jenna's name backfires when swastikas are accidentally brandished on the TGS with Tracy Jordan stage.

 Tracy allows Kenneth into his entourage, but in the process discovers that Grizz (Grizz Chapman) and Dot Com (Kevin Brown) have been allowing him to win at things such as Halo, Trivial Pursuit and basketball.
 Tracy "fires" Grizz and Dot Com from the entourage but the union between Tracy and Kenneth does not jell.
 Grizz and Dot Com come to the rescue after Tracy is surrounded by a mob outside 30 Rockefeller Plaza, which is protesting against the controversy caused by Jenna.